Best Cat Trees 2026: 12 Compared (9 Sources)

 If household has 3+ cats

 → Prioritize total weight capacity and number of separate resting zones.
-The Go Pet Club 72-Inch (70 lbs total, 5 levels) or Feandrea 81.1-Inch (6-cat capacity, 5 levels with hammock and basket) are the strongest multi-cat options.
-The Frisco 72-Inch (80 lbs capacity, 6 levels) is ideal if cats need separate enclosed retreats.
-Avoid single-condo models like the HOOBRO. [src1, src2, src5]
+The Feandrea 81.1-Inch (6-cat capacity, 5 levels with hammock and basket) and the Frisco 72-Inch (6 levels, 3 beds + 2 houses) are the strongest multi-cat options, the Frisco being the pick when cats need separate enclosed retreats.
+The Armarkat 74-Inch A7407 (two condos, two ramps, 10 sisal posts) is the real-wood alternative if budget allows.
+Avoid compact single-condo models under 40 inches. [src1, src2, src5]

 If aesthetics matter (modern/designer home)